What Are The User Activation Rate Benchmarks for SaaS? The Answer Will Surprise You!

 Know your user persona and their JTBD well

-Well, as I mentioned earlier – in order to improve your activation rate, you first need to define activation well.
+Well, as I mentioned earlier – to boost user activation, you first need to define activation well.

 I know I harp on about it all the time – you can’t have a traditional product tour and expect your users to activate.
 Showing them how to do STEP 4 before they’ve even taken STEP 1 is a surefire way to overwhelm them.
 The GIF below from an email marketing tool provides a good case in point:

-Instead of a product tour overwhelming your users, create an interactive walkthrough that will push the users to adopt the key activation points.
+Instead of a product tour overwhelming your users, create an onboarding checklist that will push the users toward the activation milestone.

-Make sure that the goal of each step in your walkthrough is set to a custom event – the activation event you want the user to achieve.
+Make sure that the goal of each step in your onboarding checklist is set to a custom event – the activation event you want the user to achieve.

-Only that way you will know if the particular experience has actually contributed to a higher activation rate.
-See the example of an interactive walkthrough below.
+Only that way you will know if the particular experience has contributed to a higher activation rate.
+See the example of an onboarding checklist below.

 All the experiences above have been built in Userpilot.

-Now, it’s time to see if tweaking the experiences actually moves the needle.
+Now, it’s time to see if tweaking the experiences moves the needle.

 Measure, A/B test, and iterate

-Now that you have created a bunch of experiences to improve your activation metrics, it’s time to see how much each of them actually contributes to the increased activation rates.
+Now that you have created many experiences to improve your activation metrics, it’s time to see how much each contributes to the increased activation rates.

 The easiest way to do it is by A/B testing your experiences against null or split testing the different versions against each other.